-The relevance of Theorem~\ref{fibfib} is that it characterises ``fibred fibrations'' as those fibred functors which are themselves ordinary fibrations.
+The relevance of Theorem~\ref{fibfib} is that it characterises ``fibered fibrations'' as those fibered functors which are themselves ordinary fibrations.
 This handy characterisation cannot even be formulated in the framework of indexed categories and, therefore, is considered as a typical example of the superiority of the fibrational point of view.

 For fibrations $P$ and $Q$ over $\B$ their product $P{\times_{\B}}Q$ in $\Fib(\B)$ is given by $P \circ P^*Q = Q \circ Q^*P$ as in \begin{diagram}[small] \PP \SEpbk & \rTo^{Q^*P} & \Y \\ \dTo^{P^*Q} & & \dTo_{Q} \\ \X & \rTo_{P} & \B \end{diagram} and it follows from Theorem~\ref{fibfib} that $P{\times_{\B}}Q$ is a fibration and that the projections $P^*Q$ and $Q^*P$ are cartesian functors.